cake-tech/cakewallet-guides/docs/cake-pay/cake-pay-web.md

 ## What are the Cake Pay Web terms and conditions?

 View the full Cake Pay Web terms and conditions [here](https://cakepay.com/cakepay-web-terms.txt).

+## What cryptocurrencies can I pay with?

+You can pay with Bitcoin and Monero natively.
+You can use the Trocador plugin to pay with other cryptocurrencies.
+Using this plugin may require manual processing, so expect an extra business day for processing.